 It may sound weird, but I have pumpkin puree in the house ALL year long.
-Pumpkin soup, chili, and risotto happen year round in our house.
-I have it in cans, but by all means put those Halloween pumpkins to good use and make homemade puree.
+Pumpkin soup, chili, and risotto happen year-round in our house.
+I have it in cans, but by all means, put those Halloween pumpkins to good use and make homemade puree.

 I am NOT a fried donut fan, and I really never have been.
-When I was young, my mom made the most delicious cake donuts.
+When I was young, my mom made the most delicious homemade cake donuts.
 I can still remember them so well.

 Just a plain batter was used, but it was the cinnamon sugar coating that was the star of the show.
-Simple flavours that really hit the spot after a day at school.
+Simple flavours really hit the spot after a day at school.
 She also made the best cinnamon coffee cake ever!

-Baked Pumpkin Donuts Ingredients
+Ingredients For No Yeast Baked Pumpkin Donuts

 - pumpkin puree

 - pumpkin spice